Funeral to praise Philip's 'courage' and support for queen - WTMJ

 Coronavirus restrictions mean that instead of the 800 mourners included in the longstanding plans for his funeral, there will be only 30 inside the castle’s St. George’s Chapel, including the widowed queen, her four children and her eight grandchildren.

-Many elements of the funeral follow military and royal protocol, from the armed forces personnel lining the funeral route to the artillery salutes and Philip’s naval cap and sword atop the coffin.
-More than 700 military personnel are set to take part, including army bands, Royal Marine buglers and an honor guard drawn from across the armed forces.
+Under spring sunshine, some local residents stopped outside the castle to leave flowers on Saturday morning, but people largely heeded requests by police and the palace not to gather because of the coronavirus pandemic.

-To deter crowds gathering during a pandemic, the entire procession and funeral will take place within the grounds of the castle, a 950-year-old royal residence 20 miles (about 30 kilometers) west of London.
+The entire procession and funeral will take place out of public view within the grounds of the castle, a 950-year-old royal residence 20 miles (about 30 kilometers) west of London.
 It will be shown live on television.

+At 11 a.m., Philip’s coffin was moved from the royal family’s private chapel to the castle’s Inner Hall, where it was due to rest until the funeral procession.
+The coffin was draped in Philip’s personal standard, and topped with his Royal Navy cap and sword and a wreath of flowers.

 Philip was deeply involved in the funeral planning, and aspects of it reflect his personality, including his love of the rugged Land Rover.
 Philip drove several versions of the four-wheel drive vehicle for decades until he was forced to give up his license at 97 after a crash.
 His body will be carried to the chapel on a modified Land Rover Defender that he designed himself.